ver. 1887 (8ab9e11)

 Note: You should allow your user to not rate a found cache.

-Note: Currently, OCDE-based installations do not support cache ratings.
-On such installations user's rating will be ignored (if you include the rating, log entry will be posted successfully, but rating will be ignored).
+Note: Some OKAPI installations do not support cache ratings.
+On such installations user's rating will always be ignored (if you include the rating, log entry will be posted successfully, but rating will be ignored).
+The has_ratings field of services/caches/capabilities tells if ratings are avaialble at this installation.

 Default value: false